intel/pmem-csi/docs/install.md

 #### Install using the operator

-[PMEM-CSI operator](./design.md#operator) facilitates deploying and managing the [PMEM-CSI driver](https://github.com/intel/pmem-csi) on a Kubernetes cluster.
+The [PMEM-CSI operator](./design.md#pmem-csi-operator) facilitates deploying and managing the PMEM-CSI driver on a Kubernetes cluster.

 ##### Installing the operator from Operator Hub